ozanMSFT/pytorch-wiki/Quantization/Introducing-Quantized-Tensor.md

   - We will add more quantized operators and modules as we on-boarding more models to use quantization.

 ## Related Documents
-Quantization master design doc: ﻿https://github.com/pytorch/pytorch/issues/18318
+- Quantization master design doc: ﻿https://github.com/pytorch/pytorch/issues/18318
+- PyTorch Quantization Design Proposal: https://github.com/pytorch/pytorch/wiki/torch_quantization_design_proposal